 The Company paid to the Allocation Member approximately \$25.8 million in May 2017 in respect of Fox Factory Holding Corp.'s secondary offering.
 At December 31, 2016, we accrued a distribution payable to the Allocation Member of \$13.4 million related to our November 2016 sale of Fox Factory Holding Corp.'s shares.
 This distribution was paid in January 2017.
 The Company paid approximately \$8.6 million in May 2016 related to Fox Factory Holding Corp.'s secondary offering.
 The Company paid approximately \$8.2 million in August 2016 for the five-year Holding Event of Compass AC Holdings, Inc., which we refer to as ACI.
-The Company paid a net amount of approximately \$7.0 million in November 2016 related to Fox Factory Holding Corp.'s secondary offering and the sale of Anodyne Medical Device, Inc., which we refer to as Tridien.
+The Company paid a net amount of approximately \$7.0 million in November 2016 related to Fox Factory Holding.
 The Company paid a net amount of approximately \$14.6 million in November 2015 for the profit allocation due for the sales of CamelBak Products, LLC, which we refer to as CamelBak, and American Furniture Manufacturing, Inc., which we refer to as American Furniture.
 The Company paid approximately \$3.1 million in November 2015 for the five-year Holding Event of Ergo Baby Holding Corporation, which we refer to as Ergo.